Lucid Dreams 0096: Origins

 Writer, philosopher and psychologist Celia Green had already recorded one track for the em:t label – "In the Extreme", which was featured on 1995's 2295 compilation.
 A quote from Green also featured on the CD's sleevenotes.
 "In the Extreme" featured Green reading extracts and epithets from her books The Human Evasion and Advice to Clever Children.
 Em:t judged the track to have enough merit to commission an entire album featuring Green, with an overarching theme, and thus Lucid Dreams was created.

 Overview

-The bulk of the album is taken up by Celia Green reading extracts from her book Lucid Dreams: The Paradox of Consciousness During Sleep, as well as some new material.
+The album includes Celia Green reading extracts from her book Lucid Dreams, as well as some new material.
 Green describes the phenomenon of lucid dreaming and its many aspects; its relation to waking life and perception, its erotic possibilities, relation to nightmares, and so forth.
 Interspersed among these are instances of actual dreams, read out by voice artists.

 The example dreams included are often from well-known or notable people, including Oliver Fox, Ernst Mach and Marie-Jean-Léon, Marquis d'Hervey de Saint Denys.
 Both Fox and d’Hervey de Saint Denys were very interested in dreams and dreaming, and both experienced fully lucid dreams.